 - If you want to get more nutrients per calorie and greater satiety, avoid foods in red and prioritise the ones in green.

 We can also do this with recipes to identify those that will help us feel more satiated and provide more of the nutrients we need to thrive.
 The chart below shows our 850 NutriBooster recipes on the diet quality score vs protein % landscape.
 The colouring is based on our satiety index score.
 If you want to dive into the detail, click here to view the interactive version of this chart in Tableau.

-- Ultra-processed foods combine refined ingredients like added sugar, refined grains, and industrial seed oils with flavourings and colourings to create low-satiety, energy-dense, palatable, nutrient-poor, high-profit foods that we desire and want to buy more of.
+- Ultra-processed foods combine refined ingredients like added sugar, refined grains, and industrial seed oils with flavourings and colourings to create low-satiety, energy-dense, palatable, nutrient-poor, high-profit foods we desire and want to buy more.

 - Ultra-processed foods simultaneously fill your body’s glucose and fat fuel tanks in a way that is rare in nature.
 This provides a supraphysiological dopamine response that drives us to want more of them.